These pages do not apply outside Great Britain.

 This page is an introduction to how the Equality Act can apply to recruitment and promotion.
 It deals in turn with two areas which are likely to be particularly important (though they may overlap):

 Other individual points (on separate pages):

-Job interview and other recruitment arrangements are often designed with a view to those without disabilities.
-A person who stammers may be the best person for the job, but may not be able to show this in a standard job interview.
+Job interview and other recruitment arrangements are often designed for people without disabilities.
+A person who stammers may be the best candidate for the job, but may not be able to show this in a standard job interview.
 Extra time for an interview is only one possible example of an adjustment.

-It can help to tell the employer about the stammer and any need for adjustments, preferably in advance.
-See Recruitment: Should I tell the employer I stammer?
+If you want adjustments, it is a good idea to tell the employer in advance: see Recruitment: Should I tell the employer I stammer?